syncs-usyd/public-carcassonne-game-engine/game_rules.md

 ![Rivers](assets/game_rules/river_examples.png)

 As seen above, river tiles may also contain monasteries, cities or roads.
-If such a card is drawn and placed you will be able to place a meeple and claim it, if you desire.
+If such a tile is drawn and placed you will be able to place a meeple and claim it, if you desire.

 For more specific rules on the river, please feel free to check the rules [here](https://wikicarpedia.com/car/River).
 Note that we are **not** using *The River II*.